 One of the main attractions for events like the Moonlight Ramble is the display of city lights and decorative elements like glow sticks.
 Glow sticks are popularly used to brighten concert, party, and camping venues, always providing a fascinating source of light and color.

-Glow sticks are one example of luminescence, the same principle which gives fireflies the power to light up and promotes the glow of some biochemical experiments.
+Glow sticks are one example of chemiluminescence.
+A similar principle, bioluminescence, gives fireflies the power to light up and promotes the glow of some biochemical experiments.
 Such bioluminescent processes require luciferin or related bioluminescent substances; although glow sticks don’t contain luciferase reactions, they are no more complicated than the simplest radiant assay.

-To honor luminescent sciences and end-of-summer festivities, we will illuminate the history behind these mesmerizing party favors, explain their mechanism, and suggest some experiments you can conduct with them.
+To honor luminescent sciences and end-of-summer festivities, we will illuminate the history behind these mesmerizing party favors and explain their mechanism.

 From bike decorations to Halloween accessories, glow sticks have wide recreational use, but they were originally patented as a signaling device.
 This function is different from molecular chemical signaling – glow sticks were intended as emergency flares minus the open flame.
 Their reliable light source could be deployed in an emergency or by first responder services.
 Military personnel, divers, police and fire fighters were equipped with glow sticks to illuminate their fields of operation.

 With this original purpose expanded, we now see the same devices being used at concerts and worn by costumed elementary schoolers.
 Even the inventor of the contemporary glow stick, Dr. Edwin Chandross, was surprised by their recreational popularity.
 When told about their use in music venues, his response was "Is that so?
 Maybe my granddaughter will think I'm cool now."